-Whenever a creature enters the battlefield under your control, Impact Tremors deals 1 damage to each opponent.
+Whenever a creature enters the battlefield under your control, this deals 1 damage to each opponent.

 Combos Browse all

 - Impact Tremors + Sword of the Meek + Thopter Foundry